Brexit delivers record freight for Rosslare on ferries to mainland EU

 Mr Carr said the port had capacity to operate “at least three more services” and could accommodate further routes if it opened up berths for through-the-night arrivals and departures.

-There is speculation that Brittany Ferries may add more sailings between Ireland and the French ports of St Male and Rosscor due to demand for the transport of fish and meat products to and from northern France, but the Irish ports for any new services have yet to be confirmed.
+There is speculation that Brittany Ferries may add more sailings between Ireland and the French ports of St Malo and Roscoff due to demand for the transport of fish and meat products to and from northern France, but the Irish ports for any new services have yet to be confirmed.

+Rosslare’s success comes as the spiralling cost of shipping goods from Asia is causing a shortage of consumer goods in Europe for importers of everything from home furnishings, bicycles and sports kit to children’s toys and dried fruits.

 Covid tests